 What do snapshots cost?

 As with anything worth having, there is a trade-off to be made in order to have snapshots.
 In this case, the trade-off is disk space.
 In order to have snapshots, extra space is consumed beyond that addressed as the current copy of the filesystem.
-At this time, CS Staff absorbs the extra disk space taken up by snapshots into the pool of unused space.
-However, we reserve the right to alter this practice if space usage becomes a problem.
+At this time, the department absorbs the extra disk space taken up by snapshots for home directories.
+For project space, the extra disk space is charged to the owner of the project space.

 For the curious, here is an example of snapshot space usage: If your new filesystem is 10G in size and you create a 5G file in that filesystem, you will have 5G of space left.
 If a snapshot of the filesystem is then taken, you will still have 5G of available space and no extra space is taken up by the snapshot.
 However, if you then decide to delete the 5G file and create a 7G file, the snapshot will then take up 5G of space alongside the 7G of space for the new data for a total of 12G.
 Even though you deleted the 5G file, it still exists in the snapshot that was taken.
 Once all snapshots containing the 5G file expire (see previous question), that 5G of space will be reclaimed.
 Note that, because the snapshot space is absorbed into available space in the pool unlike the original way this policy was implemented, you will still be able to write another 3G into your filesystem before you reach your 10G quota.